 I wanted to sharpen that old blade, but she said it was not necessary, as she should never kill anybody, and should carry it only as a symbol of authority."
 (Joan of Arc Chapter 10, book II)

-This ceremoni sword was used on sunday, 17 July, 1429, where Charles VII was solemnly crowned.
+This ceremoni sword was used on sunday, 17 July, 1429, in Rheims, where he is solemnly crowned.

 In the Journal du siège and Chronique de la Pucelle, Jean Chartier, writes about the sword used by Jeanne d'Arc and the circumstances by wich it was acquired: The King wanted to present her with a sword, so she asked for that of Sainte Catherine de Fierbois. "on lui demanda si elle l'avoit oncques veue, et elle dit que non"........